PeterSidajaya/CS3245-homework-4/README.txt

     such that x appears in posting_list_a, x+1 appears in posting_list_b, and x+2 appears in posting_list_c.
     And if this is true we add the document to the result.

+Query expansion is applied on each clauses, both for the phrasal and free text clause.
+For phrasal queries, we still separate between (i) the results obtained through phrasal search on the original phrasal queries and (ii) the results obtained through search on the expanded phrasal queries.
+An example use case on this design decision can be found under `EXPANSION ON PHRASAL QUERY` section.

 After processing and intersecting all subqueries, we retrieve all unique words in the clauses and the query expansion of each clause, and perform a final free text search on this "query_list". e.g. if our original query was '"a b" AND c d e AND "f g"', we will perform the final free text search on query_list 'a b c d e f g' (plus query expansion).

     This final free_text_search will be done with a priority list.
-The priority list consists of all the documents that passed the original AND intersections, and they are tagged with whether they were also the result of a phrasal query.
+The priority list consists of all the documents that passed the original AND intersections, and they are tagged with whether they were also the result of a phrasal query or free text query.
     We perform a similar tf-idf to our query_list first as in the regular free_text_search, but for scoring, we will add additional weight to those that were present in phrasal queries, and ensure that those in the priority list are given a score at least that of the average score in our query_list result.
 We finally sort by this weighted score.